-Leah also advocates for the abolition of prison-based gerrymandering, the practice of counting incarcerated people for redistricting purposes at their prison facility address rather than at their pre-incarceration home address; and felony disfranchisement laws, which disproportionately prevent Black people with felony convictions from voting, serving on juries, and otherwise participating in their communities.
+Leah also advocates for the abolition of prison-based gerrymandering, the practice of counting incarcerated people at their prison facility address rather than at their pre-incarceration home address for redistricting purposes; and felony disfranchisement laws, which disproportionately prevent Black people with felony convictions from voting, serving on juries, and otherwise participating in their communities.
 In 2016, Leah authored Free the Vote: Unlocking Democracy in the Cells and on the Streets.

 Leah has also represented a Black community organization in Tallassee, Alabama in its challenge under Title VI of the Civil Rights Act to a state agency’s decision to permit a landfill to open and expand its operations in a predominately Black community.
-She also has worked with other environmental justice advocates to urge the Environmental Protection Agency to protect against environmental racism.
+She has worked with other environmental justice advocates to urge the Environmental Protection Agency to protect against environmental racism.

 Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP, having earned the prestigious Fried Frank/LDF Fellowship.
 At Fried Frank, Leah represented clients in a variety of complex civil litigation matters.
 She also previously served as a fellow at the Center for Civil Rights at the University of North Carolina School of Law, where she focused on public education issues, including school desegregation and education adequacy litigation.
-Leah served as a law clerk to the Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
+Leah served as a law clerk to the late Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
 Leah received her J.D. from Howard University School of Law and B.A. in History and African-American Studies from Columbia University.